Kuratoro/zk.zettel.page/zettelkasten.md

 [^1]:https://luhmann.surge.sh/communicating-with-slip-boxes

 Luhmann's Zettelkasten consisted of wooden boxes containing over 60,000 notes written on small slips of paper.

-This Zettelkasten is hosted by [/u/srid](https://www.reddit.com/user/srid-/) on Github and is currently editable by anyone with a Github account.

 * <what-is-it> <-- how to easily tell what the file names are?
 * <what-does-it-do>